 In Romans 12:19, God tells us, “Vengeance is mine.
 I will repay, says the Lord.”
 This is an important verse to understand because it shows who is in control.
 It’s not our role to be the avenger.
 This type of spirit only leads to harboring bitterness and hatred towards others.
 Instead, pray for your enemies and love those who persecute you.
 Let God be the final judge concerning these matters.
 You will save yourselves a lot of heartache when you do this!

-13 Now listen, you who say, “Today or tomorrow we will go to this or that city, spend a year there, carry on business and make money.”
-14 Why, you do not even know what will happen tomorrow.
-What is your life?
-You are a mist that appears for a little while and then vanishes.
-15 Instead, you ought to say, “If it is the Lord’s will, we will live and do this or that.”
-16 As it is, you boast in your arrogant schemes.
-All such boasting is evil.17 If anyone, then, knows the good they ought to do and doesn’t do it, it is sin for them.
+13 Come now, you who say, “Today or tomorrow let’s go into this city, and spend a year there, trade, and make a profit.”
+14 Whereas you don’t know what your life will be like tomorrow.
+For what is your life?
+For you are a vapor that appears for a little time, and then vanishes away.
+15 For you ought to say, “If the Lord wills, we will both live, and do this or that.”
+16 But now you glory in your boasting.
+All such boasting is evil.
+17 To him therefore who knows to do good, and doesn’t do it, to him it is sin.

 In the final verses of this chapter, the apostle James warns His fellow Jews and Gentile Christians not to focus or worry so much about the future.
 For we do not know what will even happen tomorrow.
 Instead, we ought to trust in God–lean not on our own understanding, but in all our ways acknowledge Him, and He will direct our paths.